by Julia Friedrich & Ibrahim Tannir

 - Cost-effective in terms of operational and storage space (GB/volume of space)

-- Storage speeds higher than spinning disk or SSD
+- Storage speeds higher than spinning disk

 - Less sensitive to mechanical damage thanks to no permanently spinning parts